nanograv/PINT/CONTRIBUTING.rst

         multidimensional arrays, and NaNs as input - even if that's to raise an exception.
 We use pytest_.
 You can easily run just your new tests.
+      - If your function depends on complicated other functions or data, consider using something like `unittest.Mock` to replace that complexity with mock functions that return specific values.
       - When you find a bug, you presumably have some code that triggers it.
 You'll want to narrow that down as much as possible for debugging purposes, so please turn that bug test case into a